cjmair/temperhum/README.md

 Python 3 program to read temperature and humidity from a TEMPerHUM USB sensor on a Raspberry Pi

 ## Installation
-In a Raspberry Pi, terminal or ssh session run the following commands, you can ignore the first one, if you already have git installed.
+In a Raspberry Pi, terminal or ssh session, run the following commands, you can ignore the first one, if you already have git installed.
 ```bash
   sudo apt-get install git